surf-build/surf/README.md

 build output Gist.

 SURF_SHA1 - an alternate way to specify the --sha parameter, provided
-            automatically by surf-run.
+            automatically by surf-client.
 SURF_REPO - an alternate way to specify the --repo parameter, provided
-            automatically by surf-run.
+            automatically by surf-client.
 ```

 ### `surf-publish`